kamireddym28/Movie-trailer-website/README.md

  - Clone the repo or download as a zip
  - Set the path and execute entertainment_center.py
  - On executions, opens a webpage in the default webbrowser with movie-posters
- - On hover over the poster, quick facts(storyline, duration etc.) appears by         blurring the poster**
+ - On hover over the poster, quick facts(storyline, duration etc.) appears by blurring the background**
  - On click, opens trailer window

 ## Description of files

  - ***media.py*** :  Movie class is defined to hold required information

  - ***fresh_tomatoes.py*** : Webpage designed to list of movies of our choice by  generating a HTML

  - ***entertainment_center.py*** : Instances of movies were listed with respective information.
 Array of these instances were used to call                              a method in fresh_tomatoes.py that results in generating webpage

 ## Demo